2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Examples

 Above results are summarized in the following table.
 We also give the condensable algebras classified by Davydov \cite{Dav10} in the third column.
 Here $A_3$ denotes the subgroup of order 3 that is isomorphic to $\Zb_3$, and $C_2$ denoted the one of order 2 that is isomorphic to $\Zb_2$.

-In principle, we can also find 1d condensable algebras in $\FZ(\rep (S_3))$ and use Arrow 3 to compute 2-Morita equivalent condensable algebras.
-But it is not easy to find 1d condensable algebras in general non-abelian cases.
-Here we give a method to find 1d condensable algebras in fusion category $\CC$ based on the pre-knowledge of finite semisimple indecomposable left $\CC$-modules $\CP$ using internal homs, see appendix \ref{appendix:module_cat}:
+In principle, we can also find 1d condensable algebras in $\fZ(\vect_{\bZ_3})$ and use Arrow 3 to compute 2-Morita equivalent condensable algebras.
+But it is not easy to write down 1d condensable algebras in general non-abelian cases.
+Here we give a method to find 1d condensable algebras in fusion category $\CC$ based on the pre-knowledge of finite semisimple indecomposable left $\CC$-modules $\CP$ using internal hom, see appendix \ref{appendix:module_cat}:

 \begin{thm}[\cite{KZ17}] Let $\CC$ be a fusion category.
 Let $\CP$ be a finite semisimple indecomposable left $\CC$-module.
 Then $\CP\simeq \CC_{[x,x]}$ for any simple object $x\in P$.
-And $[x,x]$ is a 1d condensable algebra in $\CC$. \end{thm} It is easy to see that $[x,x]\widesim[3]{1-Morita}[y,y]$ for any $x,y\in\mathrm{Irr}(\CC)$.
+And $[x,x]$ is a 1d condensable algebra in $\CC$. \end{thm} It is easy to see that $[x,x]\widesim[3]{1-Morita}{}[y,y]$ for any $x,y\in\mathrm{Irr}(\CC)$.

 By Proposition 4.8 in \cite{DMNO13}, indecomposable left $\CC$-modules $\CP$ are also one-to-one corresponding to isomorphic classes of lagrangian algebras in $\fZ(\CC)$.
 Then we can use the following figure to find indecomposable semisimple module $\CP$ and then to compute internal hom $[x,x]$ using the following adjunction and Schur's Lemma: